seanbaxter/circle/new-circle/README.md

 Parameter directives are **implicit**: at the point of the call, the user doesn't know which parameter directives are in play.
 Name lookup finds the candidate set and overload resolution finds the best viable candidate (which may involve the parameter directives of the candidates).
 But when the best viable candidate is found, the user still doesn't know what the semantics for the call are.

 Argument directives are **explicit**.
 Write them in the argument expressions.
 You effectively overload the function at the point of the call rather than the point of its definition.
 This is design chosen by Rust and most other languages.
 Because C++'s overload resolution is so sophisticated, it's become a habit to continue shoveling responsibilities on that, since we know it can be extended.
 But I think that impulse is as trap.

+Consider these new entities:
+* `addressof` - Take the address of an lvalue or nvalue.
+This replaces the `&` syntax in C/C++.
+It yields a pointer.
+* `lvalue` - Form an lvalue to an object.
+In C++, this is the default behavior for naming a variable.
+By making it opt-in, we require to specify it in order to bind to lvalue-accepting functions.
+Usage of this keyword is an _lvalue-expression_.
+* `xvalue` - Form an xvalue to an object.
+This is equivalent to calling `std::move`.
+Usage of this keyword is an _xvalue-expression_.
+* `copy` - Copy-construct an object and yield a prvalue.
+Usage of this keyword is a _copy-expression_.
+* `move` - Move-construct an object and yield a prvalue.
+This is different from calling `std::move`, which _does not move anything_. `std::move` changes the value category (which is what `xvalue` does in this model), while `move` creates a new prvalue.
+Usage of this keyword is a _move-expression_.
+* `ref` and `&` - The shared borrow type and expression.
+Use `&` on an nvalue to create a shared borrow.
+Usage of this operator is a _borrow-expression_.
+* `refmut` and `&mut` - The mutable borrow type and expression.
+Use `&mut` on an nvalue to create a mutable borrow.
+Usage of this operator is a _borrow-expression_.
+* `relocate` - Relocate the nvalue operand and create a new prvalue.
+This is the default behavior.
+It may be necessary only to support this keyword for user-declared relocation constructors.
+Usage of this keyword is a _relocate-expression_.
+* nvalue - The neutral value category.
+This supplements the existing categories: lvalue, xvalue and prvalue. lvalue and xvalue expressions are gained through the `lvalue` and `xvalue` keywords. prvalues are gained through `copy`, `move` and `relocate`.
+Nvalue is the new default value category when naming an object.
+It's flexible.
+It can source any of the expressions listed above.
+It's different from an lvalue in that it does not bind to lvalue references.
+If you want to bind to an lvalue reference, use an _lvalue-expression_.

 Consider a function that takes an argument _by value_: